October is a pretty special time in Ogden, It’s also a pretty, special time in Ogden.

 The OCA installation is going for a bit, and is worth more than a single look, and various artists at The Monarch are in studio at random times throughout the day, so it’s always worth a visit.

-We don’t want to tell you when to start your snow dance, but since it has been a drought year, we don’t think it’s a problem to make it one of those years where the kiddos have to wear their parkas over their Yoda costumes to trick-or-treat.
+We don’t want to tell you when to start your snow dance, but we wouldn't complain about another record-setting winter like last year.
+We don’t think it’s a problem to make it one of those years where the kiddos have to wear their parkas over their Yoda costumes to trick-or-treat.
 Bring on winter!

 Happy fall, y’all.